- JRNL500 - Media as Social Institutions

 - MCMA524 - Topics in Interdisciplinary Practices

 This hybrid MFA studies and practice course will use a topical starting point for critical study of the histories and philosophies associated with social and scientific movements and paradigms through media and art histories, cultures, and practices.
 Readings, guest lectures, and field trips delve into the semester theme and contribute to the generation of media art developed through the strategic framework of each artist's practice.
-Lab fee: $75.
+Equipment Usage & Lab fee: $75.

 Credit Hours: 3